 Have a fire extinguisher handy: Since food is involved, it is best to have aÂ Class KÂ type fire extinguisher which is designed to extinguish fires involving fats, oils and grease.

-Use the proper tools: Ensure you cooking tools have anti-heat grips and be mindful of using metal plates or pans which can heat up while your cooking.
+Use the proper tools: Ensure you cooking tools have anti-heat grips and be mindful of using metal plates or pans which can heat up while you’re cooking.

 Safety Check: One out of five gas/propane grill fires were the result of leaks.
 So be sure to check your grill thoroughly before starting to cook.
 Some dish soap and water on the hoses will highlight leaks.